IRL2/nanover-docs/source/concepts/applications.rst

    :ref:`iMD application <imd-application>` can implement both this set of keys and the :ref:`iMD-specific keys <imd-framedata-keys>`.

-The trajectory application uses the :ref:`trajectory service <trajectory-service>`, which allows a server to stream snapshots of arbitrary data to clients.
-Each snapshot is described in a :ref:`FrameData <frame-description>` object, which contains:
+The trajectory application uses the :ref:`simulation update messages <simulation-updates>`, to stream snapshots of arbitrary data to clients.
+Each snapshot is described in a :ref:`FrameData <frame-description>` object.

-* a key-value map of protobuf `Values <https://protobuf.dev/reference/protobuf/google.protobuf/#value>`_
-* a key-value map of homogeneous arrays

 The coordinate system is the right-handed, Z-up system used in most software working with molecular systems.